 Sentiment analysis is about understanding the emotion inherent to a piece of text.
 You can think of it as a very specific kind of text classification task—is this text positive or negative?

 As straightforward as this sounds, it can be quite complex when you consider all of the double entendres, puns, sarcasm, and the general level of ambiguity that exists in human languages.
 Algorithms can have trouble precisely identifying the sentiment behind a piece of text.

 Why would you want to know the sentiment behind text?
 One of most common applications is the analysis of how customers are talking about a company on social media.
 For example, by finding tweets that mention your company and then subjecting them to sentiment analysis,

 Through text mining online chats, companies can determine how employees feel when they use an internal chat system.
 They can also investigate how various user groups feel when interacting with each other on an online platform.
 Armed with this kind of information, a company can try to target or assist customers with offers or helpful information.

 NLP and RapidMiner

-If you’d like to talk about how AI can help your business with unstructured textual data, you can register for a free AI assessment where we’ll help you analyze the feasibility and impact that AI can have on your bottom line.
+If you’d like to talk about how AI can help your business with unstructured textual data, you can request a free AI assessment where we’ll help you analyze the feasibility and impact that AI can have on your bottom line.